keithrbennett/rika/README.md

 Rika can be used as a library in your Ruby code, or on the command line.

+For class and method level documentation, please use [YARD](https://rubydoc.info/gems/yard).
+You can `gem install yard`, then run `yard doc` from the project root, and then open the `doc/index.html` file in a browser.

 ### Requirements

 * This gem only works with [JRuby](https://www.jruby.org).